suryapratap/date-time-picker/README.md

 There are two pre-made modules, users need to import one of them or build your own one (learn more about this from [here](https://danielykpan.github.io/date-time-picker/#locale-formats)).

 - `OwlNativeDateTimeModule` - support for native JavaScript Date object
-- `OwlDayjsDateTimeModule` - support for Dayjs
+- `OwlMomentDateTimeModule` - support for MomentJs
 - `OwlUnixTimestampDateTimeModule` - support for milliseconds since Epoch (number)

 Properties for `owl-date-time`